 Machine vision systems leverage a range of technologies to achieve their objectives:

-- Cameras: High-resolution cameras, including CCD and CMOS sensors, capture images with remarkable precision.
+- Cameras: High-resolution vision cameras, including CCD and CMOS sensors, capture images with remarkable precision.

-- Lighting: Proper lighting is crucial for image clarity and contrast.
+- Lighting: Proper lighting and lighting colors are crucial for image clarity and contrast.
 Different types of lighting, such as LED or laser, are used depending on the application.

-- Lenses: Precision lenses ensure that images are focused correctly and distortion-free.
+- Lenses: Precision lenses ensure that images are focused correctly and distortion-free including polarization techniques.

-- Computing Hardware: Powerful processors and GPUs are used to handle the intensive computational tasks involved in image analysis.
+- Computing Hardware: Powerful processors including CPU, GPU and FPGA are used in vision systems imaging to handle the intensive computational tasks involved in image analysis.

 - Software: Custom software and algorithms are designed to perform specific tasks, such as object recognition, defect detection, and quality assessment.